cod182/whats-in-the-fridge/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## User Story

+- Login / Sign Up
+- Choose fridge
+  - Fridge Freezer / Freezer / Chest Freezer / Fridge
+  - Name fridge
+  - Preset images of freezer
+  - Set background
+  - Set Number of shelves / Drawers
+  - Name shelves / Drawers
+- Share fridge access
+- Have more than one fridge
+- Add items to individual shelves
+- Remove items from individual shelves
+- View list of items on individual shelf
+- View list of all items
+- Search for items in fridge
+  - Show number of that item
+  - Show location of that item
+  - Search by type (Fish/Meat/Poultry/Veg)
+  - Search by expiry date